Former Pinnacle Airlines CEO shot dead in Memphis

 The former CEO of Pinnacle Airlines has been fatally shot in Memphis, Tennessee.

-Authorities say Philip Trenary, who also served as the CEO of the Greater Memphis Chamber, was killed in a shooting that happened about 8 p.m.
-Thursday in the 500 block of South Front Street in downtown Memphis.
+Authorities say Philip Trenary was killed in a shooting Thursday night on South Front Street in downtown Memphis about 8 p.m.

 Continue Reading Below